In addition to extensive

 and ascorbic acid contents and reduced superoxide dismutase (SOD)

 and catalase activity.
-Treatment with M. pruriens significantly
+Treatment significantly

-ameliorated psychological stress and seminal plasma lipid peroxide
+reduced psychological stress and seminal plasma lipid peroxide

 levels along with improved sperm count and motility.
 Treatment also